John Galt | |

 In 1834 he moved to Edinburgh following the publishing of his two-volume Autobiography in 1833.
 Galt here met the travel writer Harriet Pigott.
 Pigott persuaded Galt to edit her Records of Real Life in the Palace and the Cottage.
 She received some criticism for this as it was suspected that she was just taking advantage of Galt.
 However, her unfinished biography of him which is in the Bodleian Library implies that it was more of mutual respect than her critics allowed.
 Records of Real Life in the Palace and the Cottage had an introduction by Galt, and this three-volume work was published in 1839.[13]

 He retired to his old home in Greenock in August 1834 following the departure of three of his sons to Canada.
-Finding the accommodation unsuitable he lived temporarily in Gourock before returning to a more comfortable house in December 1834.
-Galt died on 11 April 1839.[14]
-He was buried in the family tomb of his parents in the New Burying Ground in Greenock (now called the Inverkip Street Cemetery).
+Finding the accommodation unsuitable he lived temporarily in Gourock before moving in December 1834 to a more comfortable house, sited in central Greenock on Westburn Street, at its corner with West Blackhall Street.
+He stayed there with his wife and sister.
+Galt died on 11 April 1839, and was buried in the family tomb of his parents in the New Burying Ground in Greenock (now called the Old Greenock Cemetery or Inverkip Street Cemetery).[22][23]

 The city of Galt, Ontario was named after John Galt, but was absorbed into Cambridge, Ontario in 1973.
 His original home in Guelph, known as the "Priory" (built 1827-1828), stood on the banks of the Speed River near the current River Run Centre for performing arts.
 The building later became the first Canadian Pacific Railway station in the city; the conversion was completed in 1888.[17][18]
 The building was no longer required by the Canadian Pacific Railway which built a new station in 1910.
 A photograph from 1914 depicts it as boarded up.
 In spite of attempts by various individuals in Guelph to save the structure, it was torn down in 1926.[19]